NobleNooblet/DE_Zoomcamp_Project/README.md

 The user will create the following blocks in Prefect in order to allow Prefect to seamlessly integrate with GCP.
    * GCP Credentials
       * You'll need to provide the JSON key that you generated for your GCP service account
-      * Take note of the name of the block that you choose as you'll make use if it at a later stage
+      * Name the block "gcp-project-service-account" for the purpose of this document
    * GCS Bucket
-      * Take note of the name of the block that you choose as you'll make use if it at a later stage
+      * Name the block "data-engineering-project" for the purpose of this document

 ## 5. Accessing Kaggle dataset
 One last step that the user needs to complete before running the project pipeline code is to create an account on kaggle.com in order to access the data set.